Dating violence

 Dating abuse or dating violence is the perpetration or threat of an act of violence by at least one member of an unmarried couple on the other member in the context of dating or courtship.
 It also arises when one partner tries to maintain power and control over the other through abuse or violence, for example when a relationship has broken down.
 This abuse or violence can take a number of forms, such as sexual assault, sexual harassment, threats, physical violence, verbal, mental, or emotional abuse, social sabotage, and stalking.
 In extreme cases it may manifest in date rape.
 It can include psychological abuse, emotional blackmail, sexual abuse, physical abuse and psychological manipulation.
-Though most frequently the perpetrator of abuse is a male partner against a female partner, abuse by a female partner against a male also takes place.

 Dating violence crosses all racial, age, economic and social lines.
 The Center for Relationship Abuse Awareness describes dating abuse as a "pattern of abusive and coercive behaviors used to maintain power and control over a former or current intimate partner."

 Profiles of abuser and victim

-Individuals of all walks of life can find themselves in an abusive relationship.
-Abuse can occur regardless of the couple's age, race, income, or other demographic traits.
+Abuse can occur regardless of the individual's age, race, income, or other demographic traits.
 There are, however, many traits that abusers and victims share in common.

 The Centre for Promoting Alternatives to Violence describes abusers as being obsessively jealous and possessive, overly confident, having mood swings or a history of violence or temper, seeking to isolate their partner from family, friends and colleagues, and having a tendency to blame external stressors.

 Meanwhile, victims of relationship abuse share many traits as well, including: physical signs of injury, missing time at work or school, slipping performance at work or school, changes in mood or personality, increased use of drugs or alcohol, and increasing isolation from friends and family.
 Victims may blame themselves for any abuse that occurs or may minimize the severity of the crime.
 This often leads to victims choosing to stay in abusive relationships.

 Strauss (2005) argues that while men inflict the greater share of injuries in domestic violence, researchers and society at large must not overlook the substantial minority of injuries inflicted by women.
 Additionally, Strauss notes that even relatively minor acts of physical aggression by women are a serious concern: